-The LCA for GWP reflects the use of renewable raw materials for the production of Marmoleum (linseed oil, gum rosin and jute).
+The LCA for GWP reflects the use of renewable raw materials for the production of Marmoleum (linseed oil and gum rosin).
 Carbon dioxide, a greenhouse gas, is locked in from the atmosphere in the course of the plant growth via photosynthesis and stored during the use stage.

-For the production stage (A1-A3) the uptake of CO2 is higher than the emission of greenhouse gasses resulting in a negative life cycle stage.
+For the production stage (A1-A3) the uptake of CO2 is lower than the emission of greenhouse gasses resulting in a slightly positive life cycle stage.